Forest Knolls Volunteer Fire Department, in existence in the 1930's.

-Forest Knolls is a rural, unincorporated community west of Woodacre, and east of Lagunitas.
-Today it is a census-designated place, together with Lagunitas.
-The 2010 Census names the place Lagunitas-Forest Knolls, with a total area of 4.2 square miles and a population of 1,800.
-This area is in the western side of the San Geronimo Valley, extending from the heavily forested ridges to the south and extending into the grassier northern slopes.
-Adjacent to Samuel P. Taylor State Park, the area includes some very large trees including Redwoods.
+Forest Knolls is a rural, unincorporated community just west of Woodacre, and just east of Lagunitas.
+Today it is a census-designated place, together with Lagunitas, known as Lagunitas-Forest Knolls.
+The 2010 Census lists a total area of 4.2 square miles, and a population of 1,800 people.
+This area is in the western side of the San Geronimo Valley, extending from the heavily forested ridges to the south into the grassier northern slopes.
+Adjacent to Samuel P. Taylor State Park, the area includes some very large trees such as Redwoods.
 Hiking, mountain biking, and horseback riding are popular in the hills above the towns.

-It has some history in beer and "micro-brew," with the Lagunitas Brewery being founded in 1993 by Tony Magee in Lagunitas.
-The business succeeded and needed more space, moving a year later just north to Petaluma..
+It has some storied history in beer production, especially with "micro-brew," The Lagunitas Brewery was founded in 1993 by Tony Magee in Lagunitas.
+The business grew rapidly, and, needing more space, moved a year later just north to Petaluma..
 Since the mid-2000s, Lagunitas has been one of the fastest-growing craft breweries in the United States.
-They are now co-owned by M
+They are now solely owned by the Heineken International company.